sofiemartins/HiRep/Doc/user_guide/input_file.md

 ## TM Hasenbusch Alternative

-For a twisted even-odd preconditioned operator use the type `hasenbusch_tm_alt`.
+For a twisted even-odd preconditioned operator, use the type `hasenbusch_tm_alt`.

 ```
     monomial {